brunops/brunops.github.io/_posts/2014-01-02-fooling-array-push.markdown

 "_But I want to use arguments as an Array!_".
 Okay, it's JavaScript, let's make the duck quack.

-First of all, Array methods are defined in it's prototype, I won't get into details about it here, as it is a long topic, but in case you don't know, think of it as a shared property where all Array objects have their methods defined.
+First of all, Array methods are defined in its prototype, I won't get into details about it here, as it is a long topic, but in case you don't know, think of it as a shared property where all Array objects have their methods defined.

 So, a quick example
 {% highlight javascript %}